Head and brain injury compensation claims

 Our client, Ms L, met with a serious head injury.
 She has minimal movement and is unable to speak.
-She will never recover.
-Since September 2008 she has been cared for at home by a specialist team of nurses.
-She has regular input from therapists including physiotherapy and speech therapy.
-She communicates by way of a buzzer.
+She would never recover.
+Since September 2008 she was cared for at home by a specialist team of nurses.
+She had regular input from therapists including physiotherapy and speech therapy.
+She communicated by way of a buzzer.

-Prior to being cared for at home, Ms L was cared for in a nursing home.
-She was one of around 9 patients in a room in the nursing home.
+Prior to being cared for at home, Ms L was ‘cared for’ in a nursing home.
+She was one of around 9 patients in a single room in the nursing home.
 Her family wanted her to be cared for at home and to have specialist care.

 Our personal injury lawyers obtained an interim payment from the defenders in order that a care regime could be set up.
 A case manager was appointed to identify and coordinate a suitable care package.